 Key traits: Extremely lightweight, durable, direct mount available

 They term it a teardrop design, but the ride and comfort of the bindings and deck seem to fit the luxury car status it deserves.
-There will be lighter snowshoes out there than these, but running with such a comfortable appliance underfoot makes for a delightful model regardless of which Crescent Moon you select.
+Of course, there will be lighter snowshoes out there than these, but running with such a comfortable appliance underfoot makes for a delightful model regardless of which Crescent Moon you select.

 Then, out of those high altitudes of the Rocky Mountains, Crescent Moon’s Foam Snowshoes evolved.
 If you want to startle others on any Sunday, you need a pair of these.
-Whether the Eva or Luna models, they have broken the mold on what a snowshoe must look like to be effective.
+The Eva or Luna models (and now kids foam models) have broken the mold on what a snowshoe must look like to be effective.
 Maybe like having a Cadillac in the garage while you tool around in the Tesla.

 Key traits: Comfort, innovation